 Dr Rob Hughes

-Clinical Research Fellow, London School of Hygiene and Tropical Medicine & CEO, TANDEM
+Clinical Assistant Professor, London School of Hygiene and Tropical Medicine & CEO and Co-founder, Tandem / Early Ideas Limited

 Rob Hughes is a doctor and public health professional specialising in child health, development, and wellbeing.
 He trained in clinical medicine at Bristol University, holds a BSc in Global Health from UCL, and earned a Masters in Public Health from the Harvard School of Public Health as a Kennedy Scholar.
 Rob previously worked with the UK Department for International Development in various roles across Pakistan, Yemen, Whitehall, and Zambia, and later served as a Senior Fellow at the Children's Investment Fund Foundation in London.